masneyb/weather-station/README.md

 ## High level overview

 - My [pi-yadl](https://github.com/masneyb/pi-yadl) project is used to gather and graph the data from these sensors.
-This weather-station project only contains the systemd services, systemd timers, and web page for the various sensors.
 - For the wind vane, wind speed and rain gauge, the pi-yadl program is ran as a daemon in the background so that it can monitor the rain gauge and anemometer.
 The values from these three sensors are written out to a RRD